Internal thoracic vein

 At the time the article was created Sonam Vadera had no recorded disclosures.View Sonam Vadera's current disclosures

 The internal thoracic vein (previously known as the internal mammary vein) arises from the superior epigastric vein.
 It drains the chest wall and breasts.

-The internal thoracic vein arises from the superior epigastric vein.
-It forms venae comitantes to the internal thoracic artery and accompanies it in its course, before uniting to form a single vein 1.
+The internal thoracic vein arises from the union of the musculophrenic and superior epigastric vein.
+It forms venae comitantes to the internal thoracic artery and accompanies it in its course, ascending lateral to the sternum and deep to the costal cartilages, before uniting to form a single vein 1.
 After uniting, each internal thoracic vein drains into its respective brachiocephalic vein 2.